-For people who love the outdoors, fall is an odd time.
+For people who love the outdoors, fall is an odd time for adventure gear.
 On one hand, the summer crowds that flock to the trails, beaches, mountains, and lakes are thinning out.
 The leaves on trees compete more with each day’s sunset as to which can produce the brightest hues and the balmy evening temperatures of summer are fast becoming a distant memory.
 Unfortunately, it also means wind and rain threaten to replace them, and temperatures can plunge at night, making the prospect of trekking for miles to set up a tent less appealing.

 For this time of year, car camping is the comfortable compromise somewhere between glamping and finding that picturesque remote camp spot of your dreams.
 It means being able to take as many home comforts as you can fit into your car and as many of your buddies as you can convince to come with you.
 This car camping checklist has all the essentials you’ll need to keep yourself warm and dry, as well as a few creature comforts to help you create a campsite so cozy, you won’t want to go home.

 Forget trying to fall asleep while rolling off of roll mats or wriggling around what feels like a shrinking mummy bag.
 You’ll get a better night’s sleep on an air mattress, and, since you’re right next to your car, you can use an actual duvet and pillow.
-Intex’s air beds are reasonably priced.
+Intex’s air beds are reasonably priced at about $37.
 If you really want to go big, throw homely rugs on the floor; you’ll appreciate it when your feet hit the ground first thing in the morning.
 If the weather forecast predicts cooler temperatures, pack an extra sleeping bag or two, just in case.

 3. Cooking equipment